sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 3. Create Distance, Light, and Sound detection code
 4. Create a master code that uses the return from 7 cases to determine if an emergency vehicle is actually approaching
 5. Include radio reduction print statements

+October 5, 2021

+In our next meeting we will finish the sound code, likely with the help of the instructor, and incorporate the light filter on to the sensor.
+This will allow us to begin running the experiments.

 ## Methodology